jshttp/range-parser/README.md

 ### parseRange(size, header, options)

-Parse the given `header` string where `size` is the maximum size of the resource.
-An array of ranges will be returned or negative numbers indicating an error parsing.
+Parse the given `header` string where `size` is the size of the selected representation that is to be partitioned into subranges.
+An array of subranges will be returned or negative numbers indicating an error parsing.

   * `-2` signals a malformed header string
   * `-1` signals an unsatisfiable range